DecaTec/Portable-WebDAV-Library/README.md

 # Project description

-Portable WebDAV Library is a fully [RFC 4918](http://tools.ietf.org/html/rfc4918) compliant WebDAV client library which is implemented das portable class library (PCL) for use on desktop environments as well as mobile devices.
+Portable WebDAV Library is a fully [RFC 4918](http://tools.ietf.org/html/rfc4918) compliant WebDAV client library which is implemented as portable class library (PCL) for use on desktop environments as well as mobile devices.

 # Main project aims
 * Full compliance to RFC 4918 (*HTTP Extensions for Web Distributed Authoring and Versioning (WebDAV)*)